afterxleep/ConnectionKit/README.md

 #### Setting up Dependencies

-Connectable automatically registers with the Dependencies system when both packages are imported.
-The setup includes:
+Connectable now includes the swift-dependencies package as a dependency, which simplifies integration.
+Here's how it works:

+1. When both Connectable and Dependencies are imported, the connection dependency is automatically registered
-1. Live implementation: Uses the actual Connection class
+2. Live implementation: Uses the actual Connection class
-2. Test implementation: Uses MockConnection for testing
+3. Test implementation: Uses MockConnection for testing

 To use it in your app: